privacore/helppages-findx/en/firefox+for+ios.md

-# HOw to use findx as default search engine on iPhone
+# How to use findx as default search engine on iPhone
 You can easily make findx our default search engine in Firefox for iOS

 ## Add findx as a search engine in Firefox for iOS